xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Qualifier\_text    is only included for type\_num values of 3, 4 and 5.
+Qualifier\_text&nbsp;&nbsp;&nbsp;&nbsp;is only included for type\_num
+values of 3, 4 and 5.
 It is a text string used to qualify the search for the requested information and should be enclosed by quotation marks.

 <table>
 <tbody>